inflation/jpegxl-sys/README.md

 ## Building

+If you wish to specify a custom library path, set `DEP_JXL_LIB` environment variable.

-Building `libjxl` and statically linking is by default, requiring `git` command in `PATH`.
+Building `libjxl` and statically linking can be enabled by using `vendored` feature.

-If you wish to use existing library and dynamic linking, then use the feature `system-jxl`.
-Set the custom include path and lib path with `DEP_JXL_INCLUDE` and `DEP_JXL_LIB` respectively.
+You can provide the source code with all third-party dependencies by `DEP_JXL_PATH`, or it would fetch the code by `git`.

 ## Usage